 The exception to the revocation rule is when both the parties agree to keep the offer open for a specific amount of time.
 You can use the statute of limitations on written contracts for defense if you face a lawsuit.
 Consult your lawyer on the way to use this.

 Get help with a written contract by posting your legal need on UpCounsel's marketplace.
 All the lawyers on the UpCounsel website are from Yale Law, Harvard Law, and similar top law schools.
 Each of them has an experience averaging 14 years in law practice.
-They have worked with top companies such as Twilio and Google.
+They have worked with top companies such as Airbnb and Google.